jeamajoal/jvshomecontrol/docs/01-Overview.md

 JVSHomeControl is a local-first home dashboard (React + Vite) backed by a Node/Express server with Socket.IO realtime updates.

+It’s built around the idea that **Hubitat is the local brain**, and this project is the fast, kiosk-friendly UI on top.

 At a high level:

 - The **server** polls Hubitat Maker API, normalizes devices into `rooms` + `sensors`, persists UI layout/mapping, and broadcasts updates.